sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 }
 ```

-We build a tx from a `utxos` set passed in, then adding an output with script from `counter.lockingScript` and `initBalance` as its value.
-Also we bind `this` instance `lockTo` the `tx` with the `outputIndex` of `0`.
+It builds a tx from a `utxos` list passed in, then adding an output with script from `counter.lockingScript` and `initBalance` as its value.
+Also it binds `this` instance `lockTo` the `tx` with the `outputIndex` of `0`.

 #### 2. Build a tx and an instance for contract call

 As we described [before](../getting-started/how-to-deploy-and-call-a-contract#concepts), when we call an entry method of a contract instance, a new tx and a new contract instance will be built together.

-We can start by building a new instance from the previous one by calling its `next` method, which will make a deep copy of all properties except the `isGenesis` flag:
+A new instance from the previous contract can be created by calling its `next` method, which will make a deep copy of all properties except the `isGenesis` flag:

 ```ts
 const newCounter = counter.next();
 ```

-Then we can apply the updates on this `newCounter` like:
+The properties value on this `newCounter` can be updated like:

 ```ts
 newCounter.count++;
 ```

-After that we want to build a tx for calling the entry method `increment`.
-It can also be implemented in a new contract method called `getCallTx`:
+Our contract also implements a method called `getCallTx` which builds a tx for calling the entry method:

 ```ts
 getCallTx(utxos: UTXO[], prevTx: bsv.Transaction, nextInst: Counter): bsv.Transaction {